MLB's Bruce Maxwell Arrested For Aggravated Assault, Allegedly Pointed Gun At Woman

 Oakland A's catcher Bruce Maxwell was arrested for aggravated assault with a deadly weapon after cops say he pulled a gun on a woman ...
 TMZ Sports has learned.

 Scottsdale PD tells us Maxwell, 26, was arrested Saturday at 6:08 PM at his Scottsdale, AZ home.
-Cops say the victim was a female food delivery driver who told them Maxwell pointed a gun at her.
+Cops say the alleged victim was a female food delivery driver who told them Maxwell pointed a gun at her.

 SPD says Maxwell was booked on charges of aggravated assault with a deadly weapon and disorderly conduct.